daattali/beautiful-jekyll/_posts/2020-09-22-five-ways-i-ve-been-adjusting-our-routines-since-the-pandemic-hit.md

 ---
 layout: post
-title: Five Ways I’ve Been Adjusting our Routines Since the Pandemic Hit
+title: Five Ways I’ve Been Adjusting our Routines Since the Pandemic Hit (for myself and the kids)
-subtitle: "(for myself and the kids)"
+subtitle: ''
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/img_20200906_095105025_compress37.jpg"
 share-img: ''